-A reduction in the average number field returns per session would indicate that users find your form easier to complete – you may have improved field labels or added in-line validation so users complete fields accurately first time so they only visits each field once and don’t need to return to them to make corrections.
-An increase in average field returns per session could indicate issues with your form, for example functionality may be broken and users may be unclear about what information is required in the different fields meaning they need to return to fields during their session.
+A reduction in the average number field returns per session would indicate that visitors find your form easier to complete – you may have improved field labels or added in-line validation so visitors complete fields accurately first time so they only visits each field once and don’t need to return to them to make corrections.
+An increase in average field returns per session could indicate issues with your form, for example functionality may be broken and visitors may be unclear about what information is required in the different fields meaning they need to return to fields during their session.

 In the graph below we can see blue line in the graph shows the average number of field returns for completed sessions and the orange line shows the same for abandoned sessions.

 In this example, we can see two things – first, that abandoned sessions on average have fewer field returns than completed sessions.
 This is likely due to the fact that abandon session are often shorted and contain fewer interactions with inputs within the form (since the person left before completion the form).
 Completed sessions have a higher number of field returns and can show that despite a field return being frustrating for a visitor, completing a form may often involve amending various pieces of information entered, often multiple times.